PySimpleGUI/PySimpleGUI/docs/index.md

 In my opinion, the tkinter Canvas Widget is the most powerful of the tkinter widget.
 While I try my best to completely isolate the user from anything that is tkinter related, the Canvas Element is the one exception.
 It enables integration with a number of other packages, often with spectacular results.

+However, there's another way to get that power and that's through the Graph Element, an even MORE powerful Element as it uses a Canvas that you can directly access if needed.
+The Graph Element has a large number of drawing methods that the Canvas Element does not have.

 ```
 Canvas(canvas=None,
     background_color=None,